pimutils/meta/content/blog/2025-01-08-pimsync-a-successor-to-vdirsyncer.md

 - `pimsync` can automatically create new collections without any intervention.
 - Dry runs are now possible.
 These allow inspecting which actions `pimsync` would take without making any changes.
+- The bulk of the synchronisation logic is in an isolated library.
+Alternative user interfaces can be written for `pimsync` without having to re-implement all the underlying logic.
 - A lot of edge cases with regards to URL encoding are better handled.

 There are a lot of corner cases which `vdirsyncer` won't handle well but were